 Sponsors need to choose their investments wisely as they are increasingly held accountable for the structure and content of events, and, rightly or wrongly, regarded as complicit in the decisions and actions taken by the event owners.
 Even so, to have a St Patrick’s Day without Guinness was a brave move and one which sent a very powerful message.
 Guinness said in a statement that its values focus on welcoming people from all walks of life into the warm world of Irish sociability and an event which ran contrary to these values, with a policy of exclusion, should not form part of its marketing strategy…even if it is the St. Patrick Day parade.

 Following the introduction of Russia’s anti-gay laws, some of the Sochi Olympics’ big corporate sponsors, including McDonald’s and Coca Cola came under heavy scrutiny, and rightly so.
 To sponsor an event with even the smallest connection to the persecution of a minority seems to infer that you condone the attitude of the Russian Government.
-Coca Cola claimed in a statement that it has “seen firsthand the positive impact and long-lasting legacy they leave on every community that has been a (Olympic) host”.
+Coca Cola claimed in a statement that it has “seen firsthand the positive impact and long-lasting legacy they leave on every community that has been an (Olympic) host”.
 I would argue this completely misses the point and is irrelevant to the matter at hand.
-It’s not about the benefit of the 50 billion dollar investment Russia made (although reportedly half of that cost disappeared into the back pockets of Putin’s cronies and officials), it’s about standing up for a set of values and that is simply not mentioned here.
+It’s not about the benefit of the 50 billion dollar investment Russia made, it’s about standing up for a set of values and that is simply not mentioned here.
 Brands like Coca Cola are big enough, with deep enough pockets to bring about real change but they have to have the want to become a voice of that change, just as Guinness has done and Coca Cola has not.

 There are at least two reasons why brands are being put under an increasingly bright spotlight when the sponsorship becomes tainted.